cloud-gov/cg-site/_docs/deployment/logs.md

 title: Logs
 ---

-For logs to be captured by cloud.gov, your application should be writing them to `STDOUT`/`STDERR`, rather than a log file – see the framework-specific guidance in the menu.
+For logs to be captured by Cloud.gov, your application should be writing them to `STDOUT`/`STDERR`, rather than a log file – see the framework-specific guidance in the menu.

 ## Current logs